Ryangwaite/AWS-SAA-C02-Course/README.md

 - Simple: If CPU is above 50%, add one to capacity
 - Stepped: If CPU usage is above 50%, add one, if above 80% add three
-- Target: Desired aggregate CPU = 40%, ASG will achieve this
+- Target: Desired aggregate CPU = 40%, auto-scaling-group will achieve this.

 **Cooldown Period** is how long to wait at the end of a scaling action before scaling again.
 There is a minimum billable duration for an EC2 instance.